Data Visualization

 Each way you look at data will tell you a different story.
 Finding the right angle of data presentation is key to convey the right information leading to the right decision.
 Given the goal of your users, you need to pick the right type of representation.
 And there are lot of them out there!

-Hightlight what matters
+Highlight what matters

 Once you’ve picked the right type of chart, you then need to select and present the right amount of data.
 Give users simple and direct answer to their question.
 Do not drown information into too much data.